Courses & Electives

 General Electives

-Entrepreneurial Thinking (ETHINK): This full-term mini course is an introduction to entrepreneurship and “entrepreneurial thinking.”
+This full-term mini course is an introduction to entrepreneurship and “entrepreneurial thinking.”
 Taught by Professor Daniella Reichstetter T'07 and Professor Trip Davis, this course exposes students to methodologies and practitioners and allows for the development of personal perspectives about starting a company now or in the future, joining an entrepreneurial venture, and/or exploring career options in fields related to entrepreneurship, such as early-stage investing.
-Learn more

-Social Entrepreneurship: Social Entrepreneurship (SESHP) seeks to inform students who are interested in understanding the theoretical and practical elements of Social Entrepreneurship, and in addition equip those who wish to explore the possibility of defining or starting a social enterprise.
-Learn more
+Social Entrepreneurship seeks to inform students who are interested in understanding the theoretical and practical elements of Social Entrepreneurship, and in addition equip those who wish to explore the possibility of defining or starting a social enterprise.

 Specialized Electives